-• SPU supports collection from 38th Ave S. Services planned from 38th Ave S. will require the use to 2 cubic yard dumpsters and smaller as right-of-way staging is unavailable due to the absence of curb lane parking along the 38th Ave S. frontage of this site.
-SPU supports a waste access ramp in accordance with SMC Land Use 23.54.040.J to transport dumpsters to the collection location.
+- SPU supports collection from 38th Ave S. Services planned from 38th Ave S. will require the use to 2 cubic yard dumpsters and smaller as right-of-way staging is unavailable due to the absence of curb lane parking along the 38th Ave S. frontage of this site.
+SPU supports a waste access ramp in accordance with SMC Land Use 23.54.040.
+It to transport dumpsters to the collection location.
 A waste access ramp must be reviewed and approved by SDOT prior to SPU approval.
-To ensure the solid waste storage room does not overly exceed the required space outlined in SMC Land Use 23.54.040 Table A, SPU supports twice weekly collection for residential recycle and garbage services.

-• SPU does not support collection from S. Warsaw St. or Martin Luther King Jr. Way S. Per early guidance, SPU does not support collection from S. Warsaw St. as it is too short for a solid waste collection vehicle to use for service.
+To ensure the solid waste storage room does not overly exceed the required space outlined in SMC Land Use 23.54.040 Table A, SPU supports twice weekly collection for residential recycle and garbage services. - SPU does not support collection from S. Warsaw St. or Martin Luther King Jr. Way S. Per early guidance, SPU does not support collection from S. Warsaw St. as it is too short for a solid waste collection vehicle to use for service.
 SPU also does not support collection from Martin Luther King Jr. Way S. as it is a Principle Arterial unsuitable for safe solid waste collection.
 Services must be planned from 38th Ave S. as outlined above.

 One purpose of the design review process is for the Board and City to receive comments from the public that help to identify feedback and concerns about the site and design concept, identify applicable Seattle Design Guidelines and Neighborhood Design Guidelines of highest priority to the site and explore conceptual design, siting alternatives and eventual architectural design.
-Concerns with off-street parking, traffic and construction impacts are reviewed as part of the environmental review conducted by SDCI and are not part of this review.
 Concerns with building height calculations and bicycle storage standards are addressed under the City's zoning code and are not part of this review.

-All public comments submitted in writing for this project can be viewed using the following link and entering the record number: http://web6.seattle.gov/dpd/edms/
+All public comments submitted in writing for this project can be viewed using the following link and entering the record number (3037570-EG): http://web6.seattle.gov/dpd/edms/